 For example, many nonprofits rely on unpaid intern labor to provide an extra set of hands — especially to help with administrative tasks like marketing and accounting.
 However, some economic experts have noticed that unpaid internships are increasingly unpopular and disproportionately favor wealthy applicants who can afford to work for free.
 With this information, your nonprofit HR team may consider offering a stipend to interns or paying them to keep their hiring practices both competitive and equitable.

-There are other examples of the workforce creating HR challenges.
+There are other examples of the workforce creating HR challenges in Nonprofit.
 The rise of the gig economy has made contractors more popular, changing how companies view contract work and seasonal labor.

 You Need to Prioritize Based on Your Budget and Bandwidth